San Marcos Growers LogoSan Marcos Growers

 Plant in full coastal sun to light shade in a well drained soil and give occasional to infrequent irrigation.
 Hardiness is not known other than the ability of this plant to survive a light frost with temperatures right at freezing.
 We have not tried this plant in the ground but it makes a beautiful potted specimen. x Pachyveria 'Bill Baker' is an intergeneric hybrid that resulted from crossing the Moonstone plant,Pachyphytum oviferum with Echeveria laui, a beautiful species with fat bluish white leaves from Oaxaca.
 We got this beautiful little succulent from aloe hybridizer John Bleck who got it from the late Bill Baker, who may have performed the cross.
 Unfortunately we cannot ask him - RIP Bill Baker!

-The information about Pachyveria 'Bill Baker' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Pachyveria 'Bill Baker' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]